opensourcestories/opensourcestories.org/content/stories/2021/aaron-patterson.md

 **Julia Ferraioli**: It's true.
 But the advent of this user-friendly platform that made it so that you don't have to email the library author a patch, because you don't know where the repository is, that was a huge shift for open source, and the open source industry.

-**Aaron Patterson**: Yeah, I mean, before that we had SourceForge, which was kind of like this, but they didn't offer...
+**Aaron Patterson**: Before that we had SourceForge, which was kind of like this, but they didn't offer...
 GitHub's main offering was a pull request, like that was **_the_** thing.
 You couldn't do that on SourceForge.
 They had hosting, but you'd still have to email a patch somewhere.
 And also, at the time, SourceForge was trying to monetize.
 So they just became covered in ads.
 I don't know if this is appropriate for this.

 **Julia Ferraioli**: My first experience with open source was on SourceForge.
 And you had to be very careful where you clicked.